AssertionBench: A Benchmark to Evaluate Large-Language Models for Assertion Generation: Experimental Setup

-{\bf In-Context Learning/Compute Platform}: We use UIUC (University of Illinois Urbana-Champaign) NCSA's (National Center for Supercomputing Applications) public Delta Cluster~\cite{ncsadelta} containing multiple CPU and GPU compute nodes to run our experiments.
-We use GPU nodes containing 1-way, 4-way, and 8-way NVIDIA A40 (with 48GB GDDR6) and A100 (with 40GB SXM) GPUs to perform $k$-shot training and inference.
-Each 1-way and 4-way GPU computing node has 256 GB RAM and each 8-way GPU computing node has 2 TB RAM.
+{\bf Compute Platform}: We use UIUC NCSA's public Delta Cluster~\cite{ncsadelta} for our experiments.
+We use GPU nodes containing 1-way, 4-way, and 8-way NVIDIA A40 (with 48GB GDDR6) and A100 (with 40GB SXM) GPUs to perform $k$-shot learning and inference.
+Each 1-way and 4-way GPU computing node has 256 GB RAM, and each 8-way GPU computing node has 2 TB RAM.

-{\bf In-Context Learning Hyperparameters}: In all models under consideration, the hyperparameters have been uniformly configured to their default settings.
-Specifically, the maximum output tokens have been established at 1024, employing a greedy decoding strategy and maintaining a \textit{temperature} of 1.0, \textit{top\_p} of 0.95.
+{\bf Hyperparameters}: We use default hyperparameters for all the LLM models under consideration.
+Specifically, the number of maximum output tokens has been set at 1024, employing a greedy decoding strategy and maintaining a \textit{temperature} of 1.0, \textit{top\_p} of 0.95.
 The \textit{random seed} has been configured to 50.

-{\bf Pre-trained Models and EDA Tools}: We use pre-trained LLMs from the HuggingFace model repository~\cite{huggingface} for $\pname$ evaluation.
-We have also used Python 3.11 and Cadence JasperGold version 2022.06p002 for formally verifying the assertions generated from the test Verilog designs.
-We use two state-of-the-art classical tools $\goldmine$~\cite{goldmine, pal2020tcad} and HARM~\cite{harm2022tcad} to generate assertions from different Verilog designs in the training set.
-Below, we summarize the four LLMs that we use to evaluate $\pname$.
+{\bf Pre-trained Models and Verification Tool}: We use pre-trained LLMs from the HuggingFace model repository~\cite{huggingface} for $\pname$ evaluation.
+We have also used Python 3.11 and Cadence JasperGold (JG) version 2022.06p002 for formally verifying the assertions generated from the test Verilog designs.
+We use two SOTA classical tools $\goldmine$~\cite{pal2020tcad} and HARM~\cite{harm2022tcad} to generate {\em example assertions} from different Verilog designs in the IC set.
+Below, we summarize the four LLMs that we evaluate using $\pname$.

-{\em $\gptt$}: $\gptt$ is a commercial LLM built using the GPT architecture.
-It is part of OpenAI's GPT (Generative Pre-trained Transformer) series of models designed to understand and generate text based on the input it receives.

-{\em $\gptf$}: $\gptf$ (``o'' for ``omni'') is the newest model of OpenAI's GPT, which accepts any combination of input audio, image, video, and text and responds with an output consisting of image, audio, video, and text.
-With larger training data, increased model size, and faster response compared to other GPT models, $\gptf$ is a unified end-to-end model for text, vision, and audio.

-{\em $\cllama$}: $\cllama$ is a collection of pre-trained and fine-tuned generative text models ranging in scale from 7B to 70B parameters developed by Meta.
-The input and output of the model are text only.
-It is an auto-regressive language model based on transformer architecture.
-The content window length for $\cllama$ is 4096 and all models are trained with 4M tokens.
-The large 70B model uses Grouped-Query Attention for improved inference scalability.

-{\em $\llama$}: LLaMa3 is available in two sizes: 8B and 70B.
-The context window length for $\llama$ is 8192 and is pre-trained with 15 Trillion tokens of publicly available data. $\llama$ excels at language nuances, translation, contextual understanding, and dialogue generation.
-It has enhanced capabilities such as code generation, reasoning, and instruction following.
+$\bullet$ {\bem{$\gptt$}} is a commercial autoregressive LLM (from OpenAI) based on the GPT architecture, pre-trained on extensive text corpora and fine-tuned for NLP tasks.

+$\bullet$ {\bem{$\gptf$}} is a unified multimodal transformer model processing text, vision, and audio, with enhanced reasoning and programming capabilities over previous iterations.